About the Data Protection Act 1998 and how it applies to accessing personal records.

 The Data Protection Act makes specific provision for the collection and processing of 'sensitive data'.
 To process it you must:

-- having the explicit consent of the individual (written consent obtained when the information is collected) or,
+- have the explicit consent of the individual (written consent obtained when the information is collected) or,

-- being required by law to process the data for employment purposes
+- required by law to process the data for employment purposes

 - needing to process the information in order to protect the vital interests of the data subject